talagart/spimple-terraform-project/README.md

 # Simple Terraform Project

 ## Overview
 This project automates the deployment of cloud infrastructure using Terraform.
-It includes the setup of a Virtual Private Cloud (VPC), subnets, security groups, and EC2 instances on AWS.
+It includes the setup of a Virtual Private Cloud (VPC), subnets, security groups, EC2 instances with preinstalled WordPress, an RDS database, S3 bucket for media, ElastiCache for caching, and a backup plan on AWS.

 ## Table of Contents
 1. [Problem](#problem)